SubikshaSakthivel/SubikshaSakthivel/README.md

 Hi 👋, I'm Subiksha
 --------------------
-🔭 Enthusiatic and Optimistic learner
+🔭 Enthusiatic and Optimistic learner!

-👀 I’m interested in learning advanced technology
+👀 I’m interested in exploring new tech stack

-🌱 I’m currently learning java and DSA
+🌱 I’m currently learning Java and AWS